-- Antler - Sourced from naturally shed Colorado elk antlers harvested from the forest floor, these rings are both rugged and stylish and are perfect for the hunting and outdoor enthusiast.
-Shown below is a weathered whiskey barrel wood wedding ring with elk antler edge and an offset gold inlay.
+- Antler - Sourced from naturally shed elk antlers harvested from the forest floor, these rings are both rugged and stylish and are perfect for hunting and outdoor enthusiasts.

 Leather - The original rustic material, rough and tumble leather rings are always ready for your next adventure.
 Not only are they comfortable, but they’re durable, affordable and serve as a great alternative to traditional wedding bands and engagement rings.
 If you’re thinking about ring accessories, leather ring wallets can provide a great way to keep your ring safe and secure.

-Flowers - Just because your aesthetic is rugged and inspired by nature doesn't mean you can't have a wedding ring with flowers or other meaningful material.
-For example, rings like this women’s rosewood wedding band with pink ivory roses and dual gold inlay, shown below, incorporate real crushed roses.
-Lavender flowers and many other blossoms can also be used in your ring design.
+- Flowers - Just because your aesthetic is rugged and inspired by nature doesn't mean you can't have a wedding ring with flowers or other meaningful material.
+For example, rings like this The Renoir features a single inlay of petals from lilacs and chrysanthemums.
+Other blossoms like lavender and rose petals can also be used in your ring design.
 You may even want to incorporate dried flowers from your wedding bouquet into a special ring.